-Making and maintaining a sourdough starter at home is easy and rewarding, no commercial yeast packets required!
+Making and maintaining a sourdough starter at home is easy and rewarding, no commercial yeast packets required.
+This post will show you how easy feeding a sourdough starter is!

 - If you have purchased one of our many dehydrated sourdough starters, please visit our video on activating your sourdough starter or consult the instructions included with your starter.